laszewsk/mlcommons-nyu-uva/README.md

 Roles:

-1. Coordinator
+1. Coordinator:
    * Team coordination, writing, presenting, communication, leading, schedule and run meetings

+2. ML specialist:
-ML specialist - Responsible for the implementation of the solution such data processing, model development, model evaluation, code management, etc.
+   * Responsible for the implementation of the solution such data processing, model development, model evaluation, code management, etc.

+3. Researcher:
-Researcher - Responsible for the understanding the project in depth and communicating it to the other team members.
+   * Responsible for the understanding the project in depth and communicating it to the other team members.
 Also, responsible for providing solutions and ideas for execution by the ML specialist.

+4. Research Lead:
+   * Responsible for the overall operation of the team.

 Role | Name | Academic background | e-mail
 | --- | --- | --- | --- |